abhishekagarwalnpl/QHAL-copy/specs/hal_features.rst

 Users should at least be informed when:

 - The circuit completes successfully.
-Only required at Level3 and Level2 and define as completion ACKNOWLEDGE.
+Only required at Level 3 and Level 2 and define as completion ACKNOWLEDGE.

 - The commands they have send are INVALID.
 An example would be CNOT(0,0), a cnot with both inputs being qubit 0;